goyder/data-cleaning-course-project/readme.md

 This script outputs two files:
 * `totaldata.csv`, the merged and modified summary of the training and test dataset;
 * `tidydata.csv`, the summary of the `total.data` data frame by subject and activity.
+* `tidydata.txt`, as required for submission of this project.